kaczors/airflow_1_10_tz_bug/Readme.md

 and turn on the dag (there is only one)

 Dag should start to be invoked every 5 minutes.
-After ~1 hour when time is changed automatically to 28 Oct 2.00 CET (UTC +01.00) there will be no any further executions.
+After ~1 hour when time is changed automatically to 28 Oct 2.00 CET (UTC +01.00) there will be no any further executions (even when you wait 1 or 2 hours more, still no execution)

 One can log into container and check the status, logs, etc: